prajnaupadhyay/prerequisite-structures/README.md

 3) filterDataset.py: Filters the technical content out

-4) createPandLXML.py: Fiters the techincal content out from the original mediawiki dump
+4) createPandLXML.py: Fiters the techincal content out from the output returned from dizzy logic parser

 5) collectSeeds1.py: Collects seed technical concepts into a single list